riverlike14/riverlike14.github.io/computer/web-development/react/_posts/2023-01-18-Mastering-the-State-Design-Process.md

 - Grouping by both type and feature
   - ![Grouping by type and feature](https://i.imgur.com/2yn0uLX.png)
   - Add more organization with subfolders.
+  - This type of organization design is preferred.

 ## Tips about File/Folder Organization